vaporoxx/djsdocs/README.md

-# DJS Docs
+# djsdocs

-This is a command line utility to access the discord.js documentation.
+A command line utility to access the discord.js documentation.

 ## Installation